naver/scavenger/doc/mcp-guide.md

 > ago, or if `agentAliveAtMillis` is stale.
 Results are **evidence, not deletion verdicts.**
 > `collectingSinceMillis` reflects the JVMs currently registered: JVMs that stopped reporting are
 > swept by the Collector, so after a full rolling restart it moves forward even though older
 > invocation data is still counted.
+Coverage is per environment because a method result cannot
+> be tied to one application; `list_scopes` returns the per-(application, environment) breakdown.

 Failures use a typed error instead of `data`: